 Decorating your council house is your responsibility.
 You can do home improvements on your council property but you must get permission from your housing office before starting.

 Tenants are responsible for maintaining their gardens to a satisfactory standard.
 Your garden should be kept clean, tidy and not overgrown.

 Rubbish which builds up in gardens may be a health and safety risk.
 It's important to let us know where there is a build-up of household rubbish or furniture which could attract vermin or if there are items such as syringes or needles.

-If you require any further information or advice in relation to your tenancy, please contact your local housing office who will be able to help you.
+For further information or advice in relation to your tenancy please contact your local housing office who will be able to help you.